 3. Take Time

 Work through the resulting painful effects of loss in your life today.
 It’s not helpful to fill our hearts with replacements for what we find painful to deal with.
 Avoid making big, life-impacting decisions that might just be symptoms of your grief crying out and not reflections of your true self.
-Be patient with yourself; acting impetuously when you’re sad will often bring you more hurt and loss.
+Be patient with yourself and wait on God for a husband.
+Acting impetuously when you’re sad will often bring you more hurt and loss.

 4. Seek Joy